-Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2022.
+Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2023.

-We have nothing to report in respect of the above matter expect:
+We have nothing to report in respect of the above matter:

 - On 31 October 2022 we identified a significant weakness in the Authority's governance arrangements for the year ended 31 March 2021.
 The Authority had not been able to produce the draft statement of accounts for 2020/21 due to long-standing issues with its new ledger system which had resulted in delays.
-We made a written recommendation under Schedule 7 of the Local Audit and Accountability Act 2014 relating to this significant weakness. - On 27 November 2023 we made a further statutory written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in relation to this significant weakness in governance and financial sustainability.
+We made a written recommendation under Schedule 7 of the Local Audit and Accountability Act 2014 relating to this significant weakness. - On 27 November 2023 we made a further written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in relation to this significant weakness in governance and financial sustainability.
 These written recommendations are reported within 'Matters on which we are required to report by exception' section of this report.
-This significant weakness in arrangements remains in place for the year ended 31 March 2022. - On 31 October 2022 we identified a further significant weakness in the Authority's governance arrangements for the year ended 31 March 2021.
-An internal audit report from June 2019 identified a significant weakness in risk management arrangements and since that date, no formal update reports had been provided to Members nor had a Corporate Risk Register been presented.
-We recommended that the Authority review and implement effective governance arrangements in respect of risk monitoring to allow Members to make informed decisions.
+This significant weakness in arrangements remains in place for the year ended 31 March 2023. - On 27 November 2023, we identified and reported a further significant weakness in the Authority's governance arrangements.
+This was in relation to organisational capacity and capability, which impacts on the Authority's ability to deliver business as usual as well as strategic extraordinary projects.
+We recommend that the Authority direct effort towards embedding and stepping up the Workforce Strategy objectives and ensures there is commitment at all levels of the organisation to enact succession planning, creative recruitment and development of the workforce.